DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 Variant Effect Predictor (VEP) [1] and Loss Of Function Transcript Effect Estimator (LOFTEE) [2], with accurate genomic coordinates from GENCODE [3].
-An erichment of share biological function in affected genes can then be tested using Gene Ontology (GO) [4].
+An enrichment of share biological function in affected genes can then be tested using Gene Ontology (GO) [4].

 A note here about the pLoF acronym.
 I believe the "p" was originally for _predicted_ loss-of-function,